isc-projects/kea/doc/guide/hooks-cb-cmds.rst

            }
        }
    }

 Note that specifying an option name instead of the option code only works reliably for the standard DHCP options.
-When specifying a value for the user defined DHCP option, the option code should be specified instead of the name.
+When specifying a value for the user-defined DHCP option, the option code should be specified instead of the name.
 For example:

 ::